Nauja/Entropy/Draft.md

 ## Too much assumptions

 What we can say about the `calc` function is that it takes two numbers and apply a lambda to it.
 But why only two numbers ?
-And why does the `type hints` indicate it should be `int` ?
+And why does `type hints` indicate it should be `int` ?
 Making too much assumptions about functions parameters is another pitfall as it make your code closed to extension.